GeoARit/.github/profile/README.md

 ## 💠 What GeoAR.it® Is

-GeoAR.it is the foundation layer of the **MetARverse** — a world where:
+GeoAR.it® is the foundation layer of the **MetARverse®** — a world where:

 - places have meaning,
 - memories attach to locations,